ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

 Review: I’ve never heard of the pod drive that works with a 32-ft sailboat.
 I thought it’s only available for the large yacht like Volvo Penta.
 My cousin shared ePropulsion Pod Drive 3.0 to me when I was working on the configuration of my new sailboat.

-- Subsidy : Electric boat motors and lithium batteries are eligible for the Environmental Investment Deduction and the Arbitrary Depreciation of Environmental Investments for commercially used vessels.
-With the MIA/Vamil, the tax benefit can amount to over 14% of the investment amount.
+- Subsidy: Electric boat motors and Lithium batteries are eligible for Environmental Investment Allowance and Random Depreciation Environmental Investments for vessels used commercially.
+The tax benefit can amount to over 14% of the investment amount with MIA\Vamil.

 SPECIFICATIONS